Our Lady of Guadalupe School v. Morrissey-Berru

 Nine other judges on the Ninth Circuit criticized the Morrissey-Berru panel’s decision in a dissenting opinion authored by Judge Ryan Nelson in a parallel case also handled by Becket, Biel v.
 St. James School.
 The dissenting judges called the alarm, stating that “Now thousands of Catholic schools in the West have less religious freedom than their Lutheran counterparts nationally.”

 Becket is defending Our Lady of Guadalupe School, arguing that religious groups can only operate freely if they are given full autonomy in choosing the individuals who teach their beliefs and embody their faith.
-The case is currently still pending before the Ninth Circuit and may be appealed to the U.S. Supreme Court.
+The case was appealed to the Supreme Court on August 28, 2019.
+The Supreme Court is expected to decide whether to hear the case sometime this fall.
 Also representing Our Lady of Guadalupe are Linda Miller Savitt, John Manier, and Stephanie Kantor of Ballard Rosenberg Golper & Savitt, LLP.

 Importance to religious liberty: